 Natural disasters could severely disrupt our operations and have a material adverse effect on our business operations.
 If a natural disaster, health epidemic, or other event beyond our control occurred that prevented us from using all or a significant portion of our office, manufacturing and/or lab spaces, that damaged critical infrastructure, such as the manufacturing facilities of our third-party contract manufacturers, or that otherwise disrupted operations, it may be difficult for us to continue our business for a substantial period of time.
 Any outbreak of contagious diseases, or other adverse public health developments, could have a material and adverse effect on our business operations.
-For example, COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020 and is continuing to evolve.
+Clinical site initiation and patient enrollment in our clinical trials have been delayed due to prioritization of hospital resources in favor of COVID-19 patients and difficulties in recruiting clinical site investigators and clinical site staff.
 The COVID-19 global pandemic, including emerging or future variants of COVID-19, and its impact on our business is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or long-term impacts on our business, our preclinical studies and clinical trials, healthcare systems or the global economy.
 In addition, certain of our research and development efforts are conducted globally.
 A health epidemic or other outbreak could materially and adversely affect our business, financial condition and results of operations.